divakaivan/lending-club-data-pipeline/README.md

   - extract data using kaggle's API and load it to the **Google Cloud Storage** (used as a data lake)
   - create tables in **BigQuery** (used as a data warehouse)
   - run dbt transformation jobs
-- **Terraform** is used to manage and provision the infrastructure needed for your data pipeline on Google Cloud Platform
+- **Terraform** is used to manage and provision the infrastructure needed for the data pipeline on Google Cloud Platform
 - **dbt** is used to transform the data into dimension tables, add data tests, and create [documentation](https://lending-club-project-dbt-docs.netlify.app/)
 - **Looker** is used to create a visualisation [dashboard](https://lookerstudio.google.com/reporting/de05bd99-c678-4088-8abd-fa0974c0da0e)